MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 >
 > * *"We want to avoid displaying testfield() errors to the user."*
 >
 > Explain why.
-Maybe something can be done differently, or it might cause an issue in another part of the system that you aren't aware of, or it makes sense to remove it in general. <!--This seems to mix our concerns with theirs.-->
+Maybe something can be done differently, or it might cause an issue in another part of the system that you aren't aware of, or it makes sense to remove it in general.

 ## Describe the requests